Electrophysiological techniques for clinical diagnosis: Magnetoencephalography (MEG)

 The measurement of the naturally occurring magnetic fields produced by the brain's electrical activity is called magnetoencephalography.
 This method differs from magnetic resonance imaging in that it passively measures the magnetic fields without altering the body's magnetization.
 However, data from MEG and MRI can be combined to create images that approximately map the estimated location of the natural magnetic fields.
 This composite imaging process is called magnetic source imaging (MSI).

 Electrocardiography (EKG)

 The heart is the muscle that pumps oxygenated blood to the whole body.
 In order for the heart to contract in a regular, organized manner, specific electrical signals are sent to the myocardium from the pacemaker cells.
 These cardiac, electrical signals produce a peculiar pattern that can be measured and analyzed.
 Electrocardiography is the measurement of these signals.
 EKGs are cheap, non-invasive and provide immediate results which has allowed for their proliferation of use in medicine.
 EKGs can be ordered as a one-time test, or can be continuously monitored in the case of patients wearing a holter monitor and/or admitted to a telemetry unit.
 EKGs provide information about heart rate, heart rhythms and provide some data on underlying myocardium, valves and coronary vessels.
-EKGs can be used to aid in the diagnosis of myocardial infarction, arrhythmia, left ventricular hyptertrophy, valvulopathies, and coronary artery disease.
+EKGs can be used to aid in the diagnosis of myocardial infarction, arrhythmia, left ventricular hypertrophy, valvulopathies, and coronary artery disease.